 About Us

-We are an education non-profit spun out of Stanford University who seek to make inquiry-based science and top notch mentoring available to Bay Area Students from backgrounds underrepresented in Science, Technology, Engineering, Math (STEM).
+We are an education non-profit spun out of Stanford University seeking to make inquiry-based science and top-notch mentoring available to students from backgrounds underrepresented in STEM.

 Why We Mentor